Les Éclairs

-Based on a novel in verse by Echenoz, the opera is a fantasised biography of the inventor Nikola Tesla as the main character, Gregor.
+Based on a 2010 novel by Jean Echenoz, the opera is a fantasised biography of the inventor Nikola Tesla as the main character, Gregor.
 It depicts his arrival in America in 1884, a stormy relationship with Thomas Edison, Gregor's adoption by the (fictional) entrepreneur Parker and the support he receives from the (also fictional) philanthropist couple Ethel and Norman (the former of whom falls in love with Gregor).
 He is also supported by the journalist Betty.
-As with the real-life Tesla, Gregor becomes progressively obsessed with impractical projects and imagined extra-terrestrial contacts.
+As with the real-life Tesla, Gregor becomes progressively obsessed with impractical projects and imagined extraterrestrial contacts.